Skip to main content

 Subscription Tiers

-Nessus Professional: Starting around $3,590 annually for comprehensive vulnerability scanning with unlimited assessments, professional support, and advanced reporting capabilities.
+Nessus Professional: Base pricing typically ranges from $2,900 to $3,390 annually for comprehensive vulnerability scanning with unlimited assessments and standard support.
+Prices at the higher end (~$3,590) usually include Advanced Support add-ons.
 Suitable for most business environments requiring regular vulnerability assessment.

-Nessus Expert: Premium tier with additional capabilities including external attack surface scanning, domain monitoring, and cloud infrastructure assessment for comprehensive security coverage.
+Nessus Expert: Premium tier with additional capabilities including external attack surface scanning, domain monitoring, and Infrastructure as Code (IaC) scanning.
+Note that true "Cloud Workload Protection" typically requires separate Tenable Cloud Security products.

 Additional Costs